rufusraghunath/refugees/conclusions.md

 #Results and Conclusion
 ###Using R to understand the leading causes of death among refugees coming to Europe
-######Rufus Raghunath - Makers Academy week 06 (independent project)
+#####Rufus Raghunath - Makers Academy week 06 (independent project)

 ##Conclusion
-Overall fatalities are increasing and the highest-risk group are refugees traveling into Europe by sea in January via the Western Mediterranean Route.
+Overall fatalities are increasing and the highest-risk group are refugees traveling into Europe by sea in January.
+Maritime entry into Europe is especially dangerous (e.g. Western African Route, Central Mediterranean Route).
 Drowning and exhaustion account for the vast majority of refugee disaster incidents.

 ##Summary of Results
 Drowning and exhaustion related incidents are by far the most deadly.
 These incidents have the highest mean death/missing count, as well as the highest count for any one incident (800), thus far surpassing intentional causes of death such as malicious intent (e.g. murder, manslaughter) and authority-related death (e.g. police brutality, torture).
 Devoting effort to preventing shipwrecks or providing better coastguard/disaster response aid to the affected nautical routes could massively reduce refugee morbidity.